-The Director of Libraries (Fredericton) shall request the Library Department Head to make a recommendation, in writing, whenever a librarian from his or her department is to be assessed by the Library Assessment Committee.
-This recommendation, together with reasons and any documentation, shall be submitted to the Director of Libraries (Fredericton) within ten (10) days of the request.
+The Dean of Libraries (Fredericton) shall request the Library Department Head to make a recommendation, in writing, whenever a Librarian or Archivist from his or her department is to be assessed by the Library Assessment Committee.
+This recommendation, together with reasons and any documentation, shall be submitted to the Dean of Libraries (Fredericton) within ten (10) days of the request.
 This material shall then be submitted to the Library Assessment Committee.